Irritable Bowel Syndrome

-The symptoms of IBS can vary greatly and contain basically every discomfort you could feel in your gut.
-IBS can first show it’s symptoms in early childhood, or could even start to show later in life.
+The symptoms of IBS can vary greatly and contain basically every discomfort you can feel in your gut.
+IBS can first show its symptoms in early childhood, or could even start to show later in life.
 Sometimes the start of the symptoms is triggered by a big ‘gut-disturbing’ event, which could be anything from antibiotic use, to stress, to traveler’s diarrhea.
-Other people just have it without having had a trigger, bad luck.
+But often people just have it without having had a specific trigger, bad luck.

 - Stomach aches/cramps

 - Changing stool consistency

 Even if you recognize these symptoms, it is good to consult your doctor and not create your own diagnosis.
 After that, you can find help from a specialized dietitian to help you reach a calm belly.
 Click here for a free symptom assessment with the Positive Gut dietitian.

 If you have blood coming with the stools, a big and prolonged change of the stools, weight loss and/or a family history of bowel disease you have an extra reason to check in with your doctor.

 In literature there are 3 main types of IBS described: